 Also, find a real estate agent who is well-versed not only in your future neighborhood, but one that’s familiar with FHA-approved condos.

 Before you get started buying an FHA-approved condo, make sure you know what condos need in order to qualify:

 - According to HUD, the property or project must be completed, which means if a project is still in the process of being built, it won’t qualify.

 - No more than 50 percent of units can be used as rentals or be investor-owned.
 This means you have to buy the unit and actually live in it.

-- The property must be insured and at least 10 percent of the HOA budget must be in a cash reserve.
+- The property must be insured and the condo association must keep at least 10 percent of the HOA budget in a cash reserve.

 - No more than 35 percent of the property can be for commercial use.